jdrome/JavaTicTacToe/README.md

 2. The game will randomly decide which player goes first.
 3. Players take turns clicking on the buttons to place their marks.
 4. The first player to get three of their marks in a row wins, and the winning line is highlighted.
+5. Once players want to restart the game, they can hit the reset button on the bottom of the board at any time, and the game will begin anew.

 ## Upcoming Features
-1. A button users can push to reset the game after a game has ended.
-2. A message that appears once a game is ended in a draw with no winner.
+1. A message that appears once a game is ended in a draw with no winner.

 ## License
 This project is licensed under the MIT License.
 See the license.txt file for more details.